-Tetris originated from a series of puzzles called Pentomino, where the goal was to fill an 8 x8 area with the help of various shapes that consist of five square blocks, without leaving any spaces.
+Tetris originated from a series of puzzles called Pentomino, where the goal was to fill an 8x8 area with the help of various shapes that consist of five square blocks, without leaving any spaces.
 It was a three player game where players would take turns to place the various shapes, and the person to place the last piece would win.
 Alexey Pajitnov took this simple board game, and made two key changes.
-First, he changed the pentominos to tetraminos by reducing the amount of squares of each block to four, and secondly, he added the all important time element that makes Tetris so popular.
+First, he changed the pentominoes to tetraminos by reducing the amount of squares of each block to four, and secondly, he added the all important time element that makes Tetris so popular.

 In June 1985, Tetris was created by Pajitnov on an Elektronika 60 and soon after an improved MS-DOS version, with partner Dmitry Pavlovsky ,and then ported to the IBM PC by Vadim Gerasimov.
 Tetris started to spread all over Moscow, it was then brought to Hungary, where Hungarian programmers ported Tetris to Apple II and Commodore 64.
 This original Elektronika 60 version is available to download courtesy of Gerasimov here.

 The game made a huge impact in Europe for a game from such small beginnings, and many large companies were eager for Pajitnov to sell them the rights for the tetris game distribution.
 Eventually Mirrorsoft UK and Spectrum Holobyte earned the rights to creating computer versions of Tetris.
-It did not take long for the rest of world to catch , and it became the best-selling computer game in England and USA in 1988.
+It did not take long for the rest of world to catch on, and it became the best-selling computer game in England and USA in 1988.

-Despite being the mastermind behind the world's most addictive and famous videogame, at first Pajitnov did not earn a dime from his creation; USSR copyright law meant that all the profit went to the government of the USSR and the Eastern Bloc countries.
+At first Pajitnov did not earn a dime from his creation; USSR copyright law meant that all the profit went to the government of the USSR and the Eastern Bloc countries.
 He only started profiting from his creation in 1996 when he and Henk Rogers formed The Tetris Company.